-It is the aim of the Centre for Heart, Lung and Vascular Health (CHLVH) to develop a centre of research excellence in the BC interior focused specifically on heart, lung and vascular health research throughout the human lifespan.
+The Centre for Heart, Lung and Vascular Health (CHLVH) was established as a centre of research excellence in the BC interior to focus specifically on heart, lung and vascular health research throughout the human lifespan.

-The CHLVH will focus on all aspects of research from basic molecular and cellular sciences, through integrative systems physiology and translational sciences into population health with the ultimate goal of preventing, treating and improving the health of British Columbians and Canadians.
+The CHLVH performs research from basic molecular and cellular sciences, through integrative systems physiology and translational sciences into population health with the ultimate goal of preventing, treating and improving the health of British Columbians and Canadians.

-The CHLVH will build on the renowned history of excellence in heart and lung research at the University of British Columbia but will offer a new dimension of expertise, especially in integrative cardiovascular, respiratory and cerebrovascular physiology, and in different treatment therapies such as exercise, nutrition and physical activity.
+The CHLVH builds on the renowned history of excellence in heart and lung research at the University of British Columbia but offers novel expertise in integrative cardiovascular, respiratory and cerebrovascular physiology, and in different lifestyle interventions such as exercise, nutrition and physical activity.

 The CHLVH aims to be a centre of excellence in basic translational and clinical research based in the Faculty of Health and Social Development at UBC’s Okanagan campus.